sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-debugging/cp-mobile-dev-kit-debugging.md

   - How to use the debug console

 ## Intro
-Use the debugging feature provided by the Mobile Development Kit extension for Visual Studio Code to debug your MDK app after bundling it.
+Use the debugging feature provided by the mobile development kit extension for Visual Studio Code to debug your MDK app after bundling it.
 You can set breakpoints, inspect scope variables, watch expressions, or execute JavaScript code in the rule files.

 ---